guildai/guild.ai/pages/docs/guides/create-object-detector.md

     this command.
 We use this short form for the remainder of this guide.

-Guild doesn't show anything because model doesn't currently define any operations.
-Below we modify the model to add operations.
-Before we modify the model, however, we need to install required software into a project environment.
+Guild doesn't show anything because our model doesn't define any operations.
+We modify the model later to add operations.
+First we need to install required software in a project environment.

 ## Initialize a project environment

 {!guide-init-project-env.md!}

-## Install *gpkg.object-detect* package
+## Install *gpkg.object-detect*

 The object detector we create in this guide uses model support defined in the Guild package `gpkg.object-detect.`